bittrance/azure-datalake-demo/api-management-auth-proxy/README.md

 # Using Azure API Management to publish services

-This Terraform configuration sets up an Example Function App with authn/authz and implements [Azure API Management scenario #1](https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview) which has API Management perform additional JWT validation for a backend that already performs its own Azure Entra-based OAuth2 authentication.
+This Terraform configuration sets up an example Function App exposing a REST API which performs its own Azure Entra-based OAuth2 authentication and authorization and implements [Azure API Management scenario #1](https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview) which has API Management perform additional JWT validation.
+Note that this configuration only supports OAuth 2.0 code flow for the example Function App.
+Put differently, it assumes that all requests to the REST API include authorization headers with valid JWT tokens.
+The caller is responsible for obtaining an access token (see testing below).

 A real-world setup would have the Azure Function App on a private subnet, but this requires an expensive service plan and additional configuration on the API Management instance.
 The purpose of this example is to demonstrate authn/authz with Azure API Management, so we keep it simple and use a public Function App, which anyway authenticates separately.